 MENU TITLE DESCRIPTION 1 General Setup Use this menu to set up your general information.
-3 Ethernet Setup Use this menu to set up your Ethernet connection.
+2 WAN Backup Setup Use this menu to setup traffic redirect.
+3 LAN Setup Use this menu to set up your LAN connection.
 4 Internet Access Setup A quick and easy way to set up an Internet connection.
 11 Remote Node Setup Use this menu to set up the Remote Node for LAN-to-LAN connection, including Internet connection.
 12 Static Routing Setup Use this menu to set up static routes.
 15 NAT Setup Use this menu to specify inside servers when NAT is enabled.
-21 Filter Set Configuration Use this menu to set up filters to provide security, etc. 22 SNMP Configuration Use this menu to set up SNMP related parameters.
+21 Filter Set Configuration Use this menu to configure filters.
+22 SNMP Configuration Use this menu to set up SNMP related parameters.
 23 System Password Use this menu to change your password.
 24 System Maintenance This menu provides system status, diagnostics, software upload, etc. 25 IP Routing Policy Setup Use this menu to configure your IP routing policy.

-26 Schedule Setup Use this menu to schedule outgoing calls.
+# MENU TITLE DESCRIPTION 26 Schedule Setup Use this menu to schedule outgoing calls.
 99 Exit Use this to exit from SMT and return to a blank screen.